-Other Friend-Centric Holidays to Jot Down
+Other Friendly Holidays to Remember

 February is International Friendship Month, so Galentine’s Day is the perfect time to focus on your best bud.

-Secret Pal Day (January 11) - surprise your friends with secret presents or notes
+- Secret Pal Day (January 11) - surprise your friends with secret presents or notes

-Make a Friend Day (Feb 11) - reach out to someone new
+- Make a Friend Day (Feb 11) - reach out to someone new

-National Internet Friends Day (Feb 13) - celebrate virtual buddies (on the same day as Galentine’s Day!)
+- National Internet Friends Day (Feb 13) - celebrate virtual buddies (on the same day as Galentine’s Day!)

-National Sleepover Day (May 9) - host a fun sleepover with your friends, no matter your age
+- National Sleepover Day (May 9) - host a fun sleepover with your friends, no matter your age

-National Best Friends Day (June 8) - spend some quality time with your BFF
+- National Best Friends Day (June 8) - spend some quality time with your BFF

-Locate an Old Friend Day (Sept 18) - look up that friend you’ve lost touch with
+- Locate an Old Friend Day (Sept 18) - look up that friend you’ve lost touch with

-Friendsgiving - attend a Thanksgiving dinner with your friends before (or instead of) your family celebration
+- Friendsgiving - attend a Thanksgiving dinner with your friends before (or instead of) your family celebration

-National Call a Friend Day (Dec 28) - end the year with a considerate phone call to someone who brightens your day
+- National Call a Friend Day (Dec 28) - end the year with a considerate phone call to someone who brightens your day